Reading time: 4 minutes

 “Some companies prefer to have a younger person at reception because it gives a better first impression that their business is up to date.
 After a while my self-confidence suffered.”

-Susan is an executive in the fashion industry.
-At 62, she admits using Botox and fillers to hide the signs of ageing.
+Susan, 65, is an executive in the fashion industry.
+She says women both young and old are turning to cosmetic surgery to hide the signs of ageing.
 “We live in a society that worships youthfulness and beauty,” says Susan.
 “Women over 50 feel the pressure to remain young and attractive if they want to stay employed.”

-A 2017 study from the National Bureau of Economic Research in the US shows female jobseekers face more age discrimination than males.
-Of course, men experience ageism as well, but the research shows that as men age, they are viewed as more valuable and competent in the workplace, whereas women lose their credibility with every new wrinkle.
+Of course, men experience ageism as well, but the research shows that as men age, they are viewed as more valuable and competent in the workplace, whereas women lose credibility with every new wrinkle.

 “Physical appearance matters more for women than men,” says Susan.
 “When looking for employment, older women come up against ageism and sexism.
 It’s a double whammy.”

-Julie, 55, trained as a nurse in the UK before migrating to Australia 25 years ago.
+Julie, 58, trained as a nurse in the UK before migrating to Australia almost 30 years ago.
 In her thirties she changed her career course and became a journalist.
 She now runs her own social marketing company from the Gold Coast.

 Julie believes experience is key to her success.
 “Qualifications are important, but so is life experience and independent learning,” she says.
 “You don’t have to be a journalist to write a blog and you don’t have to train in IT to build a website.
 More often than not, it’s our fear of failure that holds us back.”